 | 75 plus 250 Cougar Points ||$3,100.00 |

 | 75 plus 200 Cougar Points ||$3,000.00 |

 | 75 plus 150 Cougar Points ||$2,900.00 |

 Explanation of charges:

 Full-time Undergraduate tuition listed is for 12 to 17 credits per semester.
 Students registered for 18 or more credits will be charged $535.00 per additional credit.
 All resident students must participate in a meal plan.
 Residents may choose from meal plans of meals per semester of 265, 220, 190, 150 or 125 meals.
 MacDowell Hall, Machell Hall, Lake Street Houses and Townhouse residents also have the option of a 75 meals per semester plan.
 The General fee and its related services help to promote and enhance the educational, recreational, social and cultural life of the student body.

 Other payment options:

-Misericordia University accepts VISA, MasterCard, and Discover credit cards for payment of tuition and fees. (a convenience fee will apply)
+Misericordia University accepts VISA, MasterCard, and Discover credit cards for payment of tuition and fees. (a credit/debit card convenience fee of 2.5% will apply)

-Full-time students may arrange to pay all or part of their University costs in monthly installments.
+Fulltime students may arrange to pay all or part of their University costs in monthly installments.
 An annual fee is charged to cover the processing of payments.
 Students must be enrolled in the installment plan prior to the start of the academic year.
-The plan is managed by Sallie Mae/Higherone.
+The plan is managed by HigherOne.
 For additional information log on to tuitionpaymentplan.com/enroll or call 1-800-635-0120.